 Access to campus facilities is a privilege.
-Students who engage in conduct that damages campus property, personal property of another, or other public property will be subject to sanctions under the Student Code of Conduct.
-Offenses that shall constitute violations of the Student Code of Conduct include, but are not limited to:
+Students who engage in conduct that damages campus property, personal property of another, or other public property will be subject to outcomes or sanctions under the Code.
+Offenses that shall constitute violations of the Community Standards and Student Code of Conduct include, but are not limited to:

-1. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property;

-- 2. Theft or other abuse of technological resources, including but not limited to: - a.
+- 1. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property; - 2.
+Theft or other abuse of technological resources, including but not limited to: - a.
 Unauthorized entry into electronic files, to use, read, or change the contents, or for any other purpose; - b.
 Unauthorized transfer of electronic files or copyrighted software programs; - c.
 Unauthorized use of another individual's identification and password or key card; - d.
 Use of technological resources that interferes with the work of another student, faculty member, or college official; - e.
-Use of technological resources to send, publish, or display obscene, pornographic, threatening, or abusive messages;
+Use of technological resources to send, publish, or display obscene, pornographic, threatening, or abusive messages; - f.

-f.
 Use of technological resources to receive; browse, store or view obscene or pornographic materials for other than college-approved research.

-- g.
-Use of technological resources for criminal activity; - h.
+Use of technological resources for criminal activity; - g.
 Use of technological resources to interfere with operation of the college computing system.

-H. Abuse of the Judicial System
+H. Abuse of Judicial System

-A fair and impartial judicial system is the cornerstone of CCSNH's student discipline system.
-Therefore, failure to abide by the rules of the judicial system shall constitute independent violations of the Student Code of Conduct.
+A fair and impartial judicial system is the cornerstone of CCSNH's conduct process.
+Therefore, failure to abide by the rules of the judicial system shall constitute independent violations of the Code.
 Such violations include, but are not limited to:

-- 1. Failure to obey the summons of a campus Investigator, Hearing Officer or Appeals Committee; - 2.
-Falsification, distortion, or misrepresentation of information before a judicial body or judicial committee; - 3.
+- 1. Failure to obey the summons of a campus Official, Investigator, Judicial Decision Maker/Committee or Appeals Committee; - 2.
+Falsification, distortion, or misrepresentation of information before the judicial decision maker/committee or appeals committee; - 3.
 Disruption or interference with the orderly conduct of a judicial proceeding; - 4.
-Attempting to discourage an individual's proper participation in or use of the judicial system;

-5. Attempting to influence the impartiality of a member of a judicial body or judicial committee through threat, intimidation, or bribery prior to and/or during the course of the judicial proceeding;

-- 6. Failure to comply with the sanction(s) imposed under the Student Code of Conduct; - 7.
+Attempting to discourage an individual's proper participation in or use of the judicial system; - 5.
+Attempting to influence the impartiality of a member of the judicial decision maker/committee or appeals committee through threat, intimidation, or bribery prior to and/or during the judicial proceeding; - 6.
+Failure to comply with the outcomes or sanctions imposed under the Code, including No-Contact Orders; - 7.
 Influencing or attempting to influence another person to commit an abuse of the judicial system;